Riley94/MyTorch/README.md

 - **C++ Compiler**: A C++17 compliant compiler (e.g., `g++`).
 - **Pybind11**: A lightweight header-only library for exposing C++ types in Python and vice versa.
 - **NumPy**: A fundamental package for scientific computing with Python.
+- **PyTorch**: What we are trying to emulate.
+Simply need this to show side-by-side comparison.
+- **Graphviz**: For visualization in the model-building phase.

 For testing you will need: